fmrtl73/px/couchbase/k8s/README.md

-* This is a copy of the 1.12 version of the Couchbase Autonomous Operator made to work with Portworx *
+# This is a copy of the 1.12 version of the Couchbase Autonomous Operator made to work with Portworx

+In order to deploy it you should have a working kubernetes cluster with Portworx installed and sufficient resources available to deploy (please see couchbase-cluster.yaml for resources requested).

 ### Step1: Create StorageClass